oracle/python-oracledb/doc/src/api_manual/module.rst

     Connection String <connstr>`.
 It can also be a string in the format ``user/password@connect_string``.

     The ``pool`` parameter is expected to be an AsyncConnectionPool object.
+    This parameter was deprecated in python-oracledb 2.6.0.
+Use :meth:`AsyncConnectionPool.acquire()` instead since the
-The use of this parameter is the equivalent of calling :meth:`AsyncConnectionPool.acquire()`.
+    use of this parameter is the equivalent of calling this method.

+    The ``pool_name`` parameter is expected to be a string which indicates the name of the previously created pool in the :ref:`connection pool cache
+    <connpoolcache>` from which to acquire the connection.
+This is identical to
+    calling :meth:`AsyncConnectionPool.acquire()`.
+When ``pool_name`` is used,
+    ``connect_async()`` supports the same parameters as
+    :meth:`~AsyncConnectionPool.acquire()` and has the same behavior.

     The ``conn_class`` parameter is expected to be AsyncConnection or a subclass of AsyncConnection.